Google

 Thrift savings plans are also known as defined contribution plans, because the retirement income obtained from the TSP account depends on the contribution made by employees or their agencies during working years.
 The earnings accumulated through these contributions also affect the retirement income incurred.
 FERS employees are entitled to thrift savings plan as an essential part of their entire retirement package, besides the FERS Basic Annuity and Social Security plans.
 For CSRS employees, a thrift savings plan is not included as a necessary part of the retirement plan, but rather as a supplement to CSRS annuities.

-FERS participants are allowed to contribute up to eleven percent of their basic salary into their TSP accounts.
+[Updated: You may elect to contribute any dollar amount or percentage (1 to 100) of your basic pay.
+However, your annual dollar total cannot exceed the Internal Revenue Code limit, which is $16,500 for 2009 and $16,500 for 2010].
 This option is available as soon as they join federal employment.
 Benefits such as Agency Automatic (1%) Contributions, Agency Matching Contributions and immediate vesting in these contributions are also simultaneously activated.
-CSRS participants are eligible to contribute up to 6 % of their basic salary to their TSP accounts, and they do not receive any agency contributions.
+CSRS participants are eligible to contribute to their TSP accounts, but they do not receive any agency contributions.

 Savings provides detailed information on Savings, Savings Bond, US Savings Bond, World Savings and more.
 Savings is affiliated with Savings Account Online.